mnn227/TribesX/FactionsX/README.md

-# FactionsX
+# TribesX
-A High-Octane Factions implementation, rewritten from the ground up.
+A High-Octane Tribes implementation, rewritten from the ground up.